 Mad Dog in The Fog (530 Haight St.)

 A seemingly endless variety of beers (150-plus) and multiple televisions will keep even the most jaded Warriors fan happy on all game days.
 A true classic Irish sports pub, this is a great bar to catch the Dubs.
 Hours: Open for every game.

 Beer, huge TVs, shuffleboard, Pittsburgh-style sandwiches (with fries and coleslaw in the middle) and full bar.
 What more could a Warriors fan ask for on game day?
 Hours: Open for every game.

 The Chapel (777 Valencia St.)

-Watch all games in the main full bar with drink specials and food specials like Spicy Chicken Wings and BBQ Pulled Pork sliders.
+Watch all games in the main full bar with drink specials.
 Hours: Open for every game.